adamsilver/fdpb/04-book-a-flight.md

 It pains me to say this, but really, nobody cares about your website, service or product as much as you do.
 And if you're still not convinced, check out the rather terse website: Do Websites Need To Look The Same In Every Browser?[^9].

-Here's the complete HTML for a field using the date input.
+Here's the HTML for a field using the date input.

 ```HTML
 <div class="field">